SamCodesAlright/GuardianDesk/README.md

 Note: This repository contains a UI prototype for GuardianDesk—the dashboard local authorities can use to monitor tourist safety.
 It represents design and navigation only.
 There is no backend, real-time data, or production hardening yet.

 ## GuardianDesk Prototype Features (UI Only)

 - Government dashboard layout with top-level navigation and panels
-- Region/overview cards and KPI widgets
 - Charts and analytics (via Recharts) with sample/mock data
 - Alerts feed and basic filtering UI
-- Forms and inputs using shadcn/ui (Radix) components
-- Dark mode theming with Tailwind CSS
 - Responsive design across desktop and mobile
 - Client-side routing (React Router)
 - No authentication, persistence, or live integrations yet